axeliodiaz/data_loss_prevention/README.md

 # Data Loss Prevention Project

 This project implements a Data Loss Prevention (DLP) system to analyze messages and files for detecting sensitive patterns like emails, credit card numbers, and phone numbers.
+The implementation is based on the assignment provided [here](https://gist.github.com/chesstrian/04e1da50b91411577073d81578443608).

 ## Project Structure